 Shipwrecks in Shetland Part 1

 Diving into the past Shetland’s Historic Shipwreck Collections.
 (Part 1) Shetland has some fascinating historic wreck sites and the remains greatly enhance our knowledge and understanding of international trade routes, manufacturing and personal tastes.
-In this first of three blog posts, maritime archaeologist Dr Paula Martin uncovers some of the stories behind the objects which are held in Shetland’s shipwreck collections.
+In this first of two blog posts, maritime archaeologist Dr Paula Martin uncovers some of the stories behind the objects which are held in Shetland’s shipwreck collections.

 Among the many interesting objects on display in the Shetland Museum, one case concentrates on material salvaged from historic shipwrecks.
 These are ships which hit the rocky coast on their way from somewhere else to somewhere else, so why are they of interest to Shetlanders?